How to beat your competitors

 Niching works best when you create a new category

-When we started working with Mobal, it rented phones to international travelers.
+One of our earliest clients, Mobal, rented phones to international travelers.
 So did its competitors.
 We created a new value proposition for Mobal: a travel-phone you could own for just $49, with no monthly fees.

 Suddenly, Mobal was no longer one of many phone-rental companies; it was the $49-travel-phone company.
 Reviews in travel magazines would say, “If you need a phone when you’re abroad, you have two options: (i) rent one or (ii) buy a Mobal phone.”

-By creating a new category, Mobal became 50% of the available options.
-And gained free coverage in TIME, Inc, Wall Street Journal, The Washington Post, and almost every travel magazine.
+By creating a new category, Mobal became 50% of the available options. and gained free coverage in TIME, Inc., The Wall Street Journal, The Washington Post, and almost every travel magazine.

 You can read here how we tripled Mobal’s sales in 12 months.

-One of the most common mistakes is simply to identify an opportunity, and then aim to capture it.
+One of the most common mistakes is simply identifying an opportunity and then aiming to capture it.
 Just because something is an opportunity today doesn’t mean it’s worth chasing.

-Instead, look for opportunities that you can seize without a struggle, because your competitors won’t stop you.
+Instead, look for opportunities you can seize without a struggle because your competitors won’t stop you.

-2. Some competitors will avoid an opportunity because it would disrupt their existing business: When Google first made its office software free, it was safe to assume that Microsoft wouldn’t do the same.
+3. Some competitors will avoid an opportunity because it would disrupt their existing business: When Google first made its office software free, it was safe to assume that Microsoft wouldn’t do the same.
 Such a move would have undermined too much of Microsoft’s revenue.
 In his book “The Innovator’s Dilemma,” Clayton Christensen calls this principle dependency.
-Companies depend on their existing customers, revenue and investors, and are unlikely to upset them.
+Companies depend on their existing customers, revenue, and investors, and are unlikely to upset them.
 There’s a seven-slide summary of the book here.
+(Later, of course, Microsoft felt it necessary to offer a free, stripped-down version of its core Office apps.)

-3. You ideally want to focus on an opportunity that will inevitably grow—to “skate where the puck is going.”
+4. You ideally want to focus on an opportunity that will inevitably grow—to “skate where the puck is going.”
 Fortunately, many competitors will avoid such an opportunity because it isn’t big enough yet.
 This leaves a gap that you can fill.
-Even when an opportunity will imminently become large, many competitors will ignore it until it happens.

-4. Some competitors will avoid an opportunity because they have a track record of failing at that activity.
+5. Some competitors will avoid an opportunity because they have a track record of failing at that activity.
 Or not even trying.
-If a company has always failed at something, or has always avoided doing it, you can predict with reasonable confidence that it will continue to do the same.
+If a company has always failed at something or avoided doing it, you can predict with reasonable confidence that it will continue to do the same.
 Often, you’ll never find out the reasons.
 Fortunately, you don’t need to.
 For example, when Yahoo acquires a tech company, you can be reasonably confident that that tech company will no longer be a threat.

-6. Some competitors will avoid an opportunity because they don’t know something that you do.
-Your experience may reveal an opportunity that other companies wouldn’t even recognize or appreciate.
+7. Some competitors will avoid an opportunity because they don’t know something you know.
+Your experience may reveal an opportunity other companies wouldn’t recognize or appreciate.

 Are the following psychological biases stopping you from niching?